Back to Blog

 Illinois BIPA: Biometric Data in the Workplace

 Even in states with broad employee data exemptions, Illinois BIPA applies to employee biometric data.
 If you use fingerprint time clocks, facial recognition for building access, or any other biometric system for your Illinois workforce, you must obtain written informed consent before collection and maintain a publicly available retention policy.
 The massive settlements in cases like BNSF Railway ($228 million) stemmed from employee biometric data violations — not consumer data.
-See our biometric privacy laws guide for details.
+See our biometric privacy laws guide for details, then run the employee biometric compliance checker for the states where your workforce operates.

 What Employee Data Are We Talking About?